ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

 If we make our component implement the `ControlValueAccessor` interface, it will automatically work in forms nicely and support two-way bindings with `[(ngModel)]`.

-First let's scafold out the code a little to get the boiler-plate stuff:
+First let's scaffold out the code a little to get the boiler-plate stuff:

 ```typescript
 import { Component, forwardRef, Input, HostBinding } from '@angular/core';